Congo 'jobs-for-sex' expose prompts calls for greater scrutiny of aid workers

 WOMEN FEAR FOR JOBS

-The investigation came after the United Nations and NGOs repeatedly vowed to ramp up efforts to crack down on sexual exploitation, holding safeguarding summits and numerous reviews.
+The expose came after the United Nations and NGOs repeatedly vowed for years to ramp up efforts to crack down on sexual exploitation, holding safeguarding summits and numerous reviews.

 From Bosnia to Haiti, sex abuse and exploitation scandals involving aid workers with power over vulnerable people have shaken the sector, denting the trust of local populations, donors, and taxpayers.

-Many women in the Congo investigation - that spanned almost a year - said they had not reported the incidents to helplines and other complaints services for fear of reprisals or losing their jobs.
-Most said they were ashamed.
+Many women in the Congo investigation - that spanned almost a year - said they had not reported the incidents to helplines and other complaint services for fear of reprisals or losing their jobs.
+Most said they were too ashamed.

 Stephanie Draper, chief executive of Bond, the UK network for organisations working in international development, said the investigation was “incredibly saddening” and a reminder that reporting mechanisms alone will not prevent or tackle abuse.